rajann44/django-pinax/README.md

 - `static/`: Static files (CSS, JavaScript, images)
 - `media/`: User-uploaded files

-## Historical Context
+## Dependencies

-This project uses:
-- Django 1.2.7 (released in 2010)
+- Django 1.2.7
-- Pinax 0.9a2 (the version available in 2010)
+- Pinax 0.9a2
-- Various Django apps that were popular in 2010
+- Various Django apps for social features

 ## Note

-This is a historical recreation and should not be used in production.
-Modern Django projects should use current versions of Django and follow current best practices.
+This project is for educational purposes and demonstrates the capabilities of Django and Pinax for building social web applications.